pennmem/neurorad_pipeline/README.md

 ## TODO:

-Integration of localization into the montage creation pipeline has yet to be completed.
+1) Integration of localization into the montage creation pipeline has yet to be completed.
 To do so, a set of links to the localization outputs in the database will have to be defined in `montage_inputs.yml`, and a process will have to be constructed whereby the jacksheet is used to filter the contacts defined in the localization object.

-I do not know how we will deal with the localization of the extra bipolar pairs that are created.
-In the simple case where one contact is skipped, the bipolar pair would have the same localization as the pair that resided between the existing pairs.
+2) Localizing "extra" bipolar pairs.
+If one contact is skipped in the middle of a strip or grid, I think it's fair to use the localization for the skipped electrode as the localization for the new bipolar pair.
+If multiple contacts are skipped, perhaps we shouldn't create a bipolar pair at all, as the analysis is now based on a radically different distance.
+3) Dykstra method: Has tobe integrated into the `CorrectCoordinatesTask()`, which currently is just a `TODO`.

+4) Joel's manual localization.
+A tool should be developed that lets Joel add manual localizations (for monotopolar and bipolar pairs) to existing localizations.
+This might be implemented as an entirely different pipeline that writes to the same location.
+The inputs to this pipeline will probably look as follows:
+      ```yaml
+      - name: original_localization
+        << : *LINK
+        groups: [ 'manual_localization' ]
+        origin_directory: *CURR_LOC
+        origin_file: 'localization.json'
+        destination: 'localization_orig.json'

+      - name: vox_mom
+        <<: *FILE
+        groups: [ 'manual_localization' ]
+        origin_directory: *WHEREVER_JOEL_PLEASES
+        origin_file: 'manual_localization.csv'
+        destination: 'manual_localization.csv'
+      ````
+    with `*CURR_LOC` defined as:
+    ```yaml
+      protcol_db_dir      : &PROTOCOL_DB '{db_root}/protocols/{protocol}'
+      subject_db_dir      : &SUBJ_DB !join [*PROTOCOL_DB, 'subjects/{subject}']
+      localization_db_dir : &LOC_DB !join [*SUBJ_DB, 'localizations/{localization}']
+      current_loc_dir     : &CURR_LOC !join [*LOC_DB 'current_processed']
+    ```
+    this will allow the current localization to be imported as a link that references the previous output of the pipeline (the link will automatically resolve to point to the real path of current_processed (the datetime-stamped directory), rather than pointing to the symlink).